 Mississippi College maintains an institutional attendance policy to support the academic achievement of its students.
-Students are expected to attend all scheduled class, laboratory, and examination periods each week.
+Students are expected to attend all scheduled class, laboratory, examination periods and class activities, including those activities scheduled during class time and those scheduled outside of class time.
 Students, whether present or absent from class, are responsible for knowing all that is announced, discussed, and/or lectured upon in class or laboratory, as well as for mastering all assigned reading.
 In addition, students are responsible for submitting (on time) all assignments and examinations as required in the class.

-Students are expected to attend all scheduled activities that are part of the class, including those activities scheduled during class time and those scheduled outside of class time.
-The PA Program may have specific policies (which in some cases may be more stringent than the Mississippi College attendance requirements) as to the effect of attendance on class meetings, course assignments, off-campus activities, internships/externships, clinical and practicum activities, and other program requirements.
+The PA Program may have specific policies (which in some cases may be more stringent than the Mississippi College attendance requirements) as to the effect of attendance on class meetings, course assignments, off-campus activities, internships/externships, clinical and practicum activities, and other Program requirements.

-Due to the rigorous nature and limited time span to learn all material, regular attendance is essential for successful completion of the PA Program.
+Due to the rigorous nature and limited time span to learn all material, regular, on-time attendance is essential for successful completion of the PA Program.
 It is the expectation of the Progress and Promotions Committee that all students will attend all scheduled classes, conferences, seminars, laboratory experiences and clinical practice.
-Any student (preclinical or clinical) who misses a required scheduled activity must notify their respective director (preclinical or clinical) of the absence.
+Any student (preclinical or clinical) who misses a required scheduled activity must notify their respective Director (preclinical or clinical) of the absence.
 Please see reporting of absences below.
 The student assumes the responsibility for obtaining all materials and making up all work that is missed during an absence.